eggm0n/cv/README.md

 __Event-driven Architecture:__ I have integrated systems using events to provide robust and reliable data consistency, including handling errors and retries against (non event-driven) dependencies.

-__Java & Scala:__ My Core development experience is in both Java and Scala production systems.
+__Java & Scala:__ My core development experience is in both Java and Scala production systems.
 I am comfortable with various parts of Java and Scala ecosystem including Spring, Maven, SBT, Play, Akka.

 __Agile:__ I have worked in both Scrum and Kanban and embrace lean thinking.